dzshanno/Jsn-tab-JooClub-memberlist/README.md

 # jsn-tab-hikashop-orders
-Integration plugin between Easy-profile and HikaShop to display the user orders in an Easy-profile tab
+Integration plugin between Easy Profile and HikaShop to display the user orders in an Easy Profile tab

+You can read more about Easy Profile here: https://extensions.joomla.org/extension/easy-profile And more about HikaShop here: https://www.hikashop.com

 ## Initial development
 kyratn ( http://www.kyra.lt )